rixx/books.rixx.de/data/reviews/brandon-sanderson/the-final-empire/index.md

   rating: 4
 ---

 The Final Empire is good Fantasy, no more, no less.
-In comparison with Sanderson's Stormlight Archives it feels much more YA-y (not in a bad way, though).
+In comparison with Sanderson's Stormlight Archives it's much more YA-y (not in a bad way, though).
 I enjoyed that I wasn't able to predict the plot too far ahead, aside of generalities.
 This book didn't shake my perception of the world – it's too generic for that, but it's genuinely touching in enough places to keep it from feeling boring/overly generic/as if I had read it already.